tareksander/termux-gui-c-bindings/README.md

 cd termux-gui-c-bindings # go into the repository cmake . -DCMAKE_INSTALL_PREFIX="$PREFIX" # configure cmake with the Termux prefix make install # install
 ```

 ### As a package (on device only)

-Run `pkg install termux-gui-c` once the packages is included in the repositories.
+Run `pkg install termux-gui-c` once the package is included in the repositories.

 ## Usage